machbase/machbase-mcp-server/Machbase_MCP_Sever/neo/operations/service-linux.md

----
-title: Linux service
+# Machbase Neo Linux service
-type: docs
-weight: 82
----

-Using *systemd* or *supervisord*, you can run and manage machbase-neo process as as system service, so that make it to start automatically when the system boot.
+Using *systemd* or *supervisord*, you can run and manage machbase-neo process as system service, so that make it to start automatically when the system boot.

 ## Create start/stop script